 So why is so much of the pizza out there just plain terrible?
 I'm talking crusts that run the gamut from soggy and undercooked to rock-hard and stale; sugary sweet, gloppy tomato sauce; and topping combinations that can only have been auto-generated by a maniacal computer algorithm in order to send our entire species into a spiral of madness and despair.

 Of course, it's worth noting that pizza is an exceptionally diverse food, and every regional style out there, from Neapolitan to New York to St. Louis (excepting, perhaps Chicago deep dish which, though a delicious casserole, just isn't pizza), has its own set of ideals.
 These differences are part of what makes pizza such a uniquely fascinating and exciting world to begin with.
-But what all great pizzas share are great ingredients: good tomato sauce doesn't have to come from fresh tomatoes, but it should come from a high-quality canned source; a stellar dough recipe may rise and bake up chewy and tender or light and airy or crisp and crunchy, but it should still first and foremost taste addictively delicious on its own; and so on and so forth.
+But what all great pizzas share are great ingredients: good tomato sauce doesn't have to come from fresh tomatoes, but it should come from a high-quality canned source; a stellar dough recipe may rise and bake up chewy and tender or light and airy or crisp and crunchy, but it should still first and foremost taste fascinatingly delicious on its own; and so on and so forth.
 In other words, though pizza is indeed a dish greater than the sum of its parts, there shouldn't be a single one of those parts that you wouldn't relish all by its lonesome.

 Before we get started, let's just get one more thing out of the way.
 Am I a snobby New Yorker, privileged to live and work within a stone's throw of some of the country's best pizzerias?
 Yup.
-Do I happen to work with folks who have made pizza the subject of fanatically obsessive scrutiny and study?
+Do I happen to work with folks who have made pizza the subject of fanatically enthusiastic scrutiny and study?
 Absolutely.
 So my standards are high, and yes, what you're about to read may not make you happy.
 In fact, you may LOVE your terrible pizza and despise me for my condescending Yankee ways.

 So be it; go wallow in your pit of pizza mediocrity (or just fight with me in the comments).
 But I'll be out there eating some of the most tender-crisp crusted, thoughtfully topped, perfectly cooked pizza you can find on this side of the Atlantic, some of it from my very own kitchen.
 And to the hopeful souls who just want to know how to improve their pizza game?
 Home cooks should check out our essential tips for making better pizza.
 But for something a little more broad, here are our top tips when it comes to classic pizza, whether you're making it, ordering it, or just in the mood to get a little judgy.